syncfusion-content/winui-docs/winui/Calendar-DatePicker/Dropdown-Calendar.md

 ## Today and selected date highlighting

-You can highlight the today and selected date with different shapes such as rectangle, filled rectangle, circle and filled circle.
-You can use the [TodayHighlightMode](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Calendar.SfCalendarDatePicker.html#Syncfusion_UI_Xaml_Calendar_SfCalendarDatePicker_TodayHighlightMode) property to highlight the today date and use the [SelectionHighlightMode](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Calendar.SfCalendarDatePicker.html#Syncfusion_UI_Xaml_Calendar_SfCalendarDatePicker_SelectionHighlightMode) property to highlight the selected date.
-The default value of `TodayHighlightMode` property is `FilledRectangle` and `SelectionHighlightMode` property is `Rectangle`.
+You can highlight the today and selected date with rectangle and circle shapes.
+You can customize the selected date cell shape using `SelectionShape` property and use the [SelectionHighlightMode](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Calendar.SfCalendarDatePicker.html#Syncfusion_UI_Xaml_Calendar_SfCalendarDatePicker_SelectionHighlightMode) property to update the backgorund of the selected date.
+The default value of `SelectionShape` property is `Circle` and `SelectionHighlightMode` property is `Outline`.

 {% tabs %}
 {% highlight XAML %}

-<calendar:SfCalendarDatePicker SelectionHighlightMode="FilledCircle"
+<calendar:SfCalendarDatePicker SelectionHighlightMode="Filled"
-                     TodayHighlightMode="Circle"
+                     SelectionShape="Circle"
                      x:Name="sfCalendarDatePicker"/>

 {% endhighlight %}
 {% highlight c# %}

 SfCalendarDatePicker sfCalendarDatePicker = new SfCalendarDatePicker();
-sfCalendarDatePicker.SelectionHighlightMode = CalendarItemHighlightMode.FilledCircle;
+sfCalendarDatePicker.SelectionHighlightMode = CalendarItemHighlightMode.Filled;
-sfCalendarDatePicker.TodayHighlightMode = CalendarItemHighlightMode.Circle;
+sfCalendarDatePicker.SelectionShape = CalendarItemHighlightMode.Circle;

 {% endhighlight %}
 {% endtabs %}